What Is Bonus Tolerance In GD & T: How To Calculate Bonus Tolerance

 Why Bonus tolerance is important

 That is when bonus tolerance comes into the picture.
-It’s a reward in the form of bonus tolerance if manufactures can produce the feature within MMC.
-It is giving flexibility to manufacturers to open up the tolerance zone.
+It’s a reward in the form of bonus tolerance if manufacturers can produce the feature within MMC.
+It gives flexibility to manufacturers to open up the tolerance zone.

 Yes, it does.
 Bonus tolerance reduces the part cost.
-The reason being we are giving more freedom to manufacturers to open up a tolerance.
+The reason is that we are giving more freedom to manufacturers to open up a tolerance.

-Without bonus tolerance, manufactures are constrained to get tight tolerance that indeed increases part cost.
-So it always advisable to use bonus tolerance.
+Without bonus tolerance, manufacturers are constrained to get tight tolerance that indeed increases part cost.
+So it is always advisable to use bonus tolerance.

 Advantages of Bonus Tolerance